JanisHe/association/README.md

 - `timestamp`: Time of pick from PhaseNet
 - `prob`: Pick probability of PhaseNet
 - `type`: Phase type (Either P or S)

+For PyOcto, the column names will be changed.
+This is done by defining a dictionary as an argument of the function `interface_pytocto` (see example below).

 ### Velocity Model (Optional for PyOcto, required for NonLinLoc)
 A `.csv` file that contains a velocity model of the area.
 If the velocity model is unknown,